-Traveling with an expired Residence Permit and Renewal Receipt in Italy: For individuals whose residence permit (permesso di soggiorno) is expired, and it is in the renewal process, the receipt issued by Poste Italiane during its validity period (postal receipts are now valid 9 months from application) serves as a valid document for leaving and re-entering Italy.
+Traveling with an expired Residence Permit and Renewal Receipt in Italy: For individuals whose residence permit is expired, and it is in the renewal process, the receipt issued by Poste Italiane during its validity period serves as a valid document for leaving and re-entering Italy.
 However, it is advisable to check with your airline regarding their specific policy on this matter.
 From Italy’s perspective, there are no restrictions on re-entry with the postal receipt.

-This right was established by a directive from the Ministry of the Interior on August 5, 2006, and further clarified by a circular on August 9, 2006.
+This right was established by a directive from the Ministry of the Interior on August 5, 2006.
 Additional provisions have been outlined in subsequent circulars.

-Circular of June 16, 2007: This confirmed that legally residing foreign nationals could temporarily leave Italy and re-enter even if they hold the Poste Italiane receipt (which proves that the renewal application has been submitted).
+Circular of June 16, 2007: This confirmed that legally residing foreign nationals could temporarily leave Italy and re-enter even if they hold the Poste Italiane receipt.

 Circular of June 27, 2007: This addressed minors under 14 years old who were registered on their parent’s residence permit.
 At that time, they did not have their own permit but only an “allegato minori” (minor’s attachment).
 Upon specific request, the Questura (police headquarters) would issue a temporary paper residence permit for the parent, listing the minor, to allow them to travel.
 Currently, minors under 14 receive an individual permit, but since the postal receipt remains under the parent’s name, it may be advisable to check with the Questura regarding temporary permit issuance.